The CSU International Programs Scholarship

 Available to CSUSM students who are applying to one of the programs offered by CSU International Programs (not available for the non-IP programs listed here).
 The CSU IP Scholarship is made possible through the generous donations of past IP students.
-Contact the CSUSM Office of Global Education in Craven Hall 3200 for more information.
+Contact the CSUSM Office of Global Education in Administrative Building 3200 for more information.

 Sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs and administered by the Institute of International Education, this program enables students who have limited financial means to participate in study abroad opportunities worldwide.
 The program provides awards of up to $5,000 for U.S. citizen undergraduate students at two- and four-year institutions to pursue semester or academic-year long study opportunities in other countries.
 To be eligible students must be receiving a Federal Pell Grant at the time of application and cannot be studying abroad in a country currently under a U.S. Department of State Travel Warning or in Cuba.
 For more information, application deadlines and the online application please access the Benjamin A. Gilman International Scholarship Program website.
 Not available for summer programs.